Federal police and navy help with dike protection

-The Federal Police and the Navy are each deploying a helicopter to the flood-hit Hatte near Oldenburg.
+The Federal Police and the Navy are each deploying a helicopter to Hatten near Oldenburg, which has been hit by flooding.
 "The state of Lower Saxony has requested one of our helicopters," said a spokeswoman for the Federal Police in Berlin on Friday.
-The two helicopters are bringing particularly large sandbags to the dykes to secure them, according to a spokesperson for the volunteer fire department.
-Hatte is located on the river Hunte.
+The federal police helicopter was bringing particularly large sandbags to the dykes to secure them, said a spokesperson for the volunteer fire department.
+The naval helicopter had gone up to get a picture of the situation, said a spokesman for the Territorial Command of the German Armed Forces.

+The helicopters can also be deployed in the city of Oldenburg and other areas of the Oldenburg district, according to the city of Oldenburg.
+They are temporarily subordinate to the city's disaster control.
+The river Hunte flows through the region.

 Read also: